bhfailor/edibles/README.md

 * Deployment instructions

 `rails server` should start the server using the default, e.g. `thin`.
 See `spec/features/display_food_spec.rb` for an example of standard operation.
-I follow 3 steps:
+I follow the following steps:

 1. Find the USDA number for a food of interest from the [USDA database](https://ndb.nal.usda.gov/ndb/search/list)
 2. Enter it on the app's root page and submit the form